Chris Port

-Christopher Charles Port (born November 2, 1967) is a former American football player who played for five seasons for the New Orleans Saints in the National Football League.
-He was drafted in the 12th round (320th overall) of the 1990 NFL Draft.
+Christopher Charles Port (born November 2, 1967) is an American former professional football player who was an offensive lineman for five seasons for the New Orleans Saints in the National Football League (NFL).
+He played college football for the Duke Blue Devils and was selected in the 12th round (320th overall) of the 1990 NFL draft.

 Born and raised in Wanaque, New Jersey, Port played football at Don Bosco Preparatory High School.